 Funnily enough, we overtake a mobile home with Ahrweiler license plate, Susanne’s hometown.
 When we later stop for photos, the vehicle catches up with us again; we wave and the seniors from Ahrweiler wave back, not very surprised but smiling.

 We then turn onto a track that led through an oasis in which barley and rice were also grown between the date palms.
 Furthermore, we find a huge Kasbah at a Wadi.
 It is a special sanctuary that was even immortalized on a 50 dirham note.

 We seriously catch a day of rain in the desert

 After that we arrive at El-Kelaat M’Gouna, in the Valley of the Roses; We take a break at a prominent large boulder and have the opportunity to buy some rose water for Su’s mother and to look around for other tourist items.

 We’ll have to wait until May to see all the flowers bloom.
 The sun doesn’t even shine to admire the valley’s usual splendor of colour.

 We continue and come through lonely valleys whose slopes had the most bizarre colors.
-Clouds hung in it and gave everything a fantastic touch.
+Clouds hang in it and give everything a fantastic touch.

 We leave the paved road again and wind our way up a mountain on a gravel road through valleys and gorges.
 But now the weather is showing its true harshness and a real snowstorm set in – and that after we were in the desert yesterday in bright sunshine!
 This one tries to turn; When the driver sees us, he tells us that a car has already crashed on the track in front of us and that the track is no longer passable.